SofiaClaireRabadon/MusicVisuals/README.md

 | C22712031 | Sofia Claire Rabadon |

 # Description of the assignment
-The song I have chosen is called Rave Machine by Tony Junior, BEAUZ.
+The song I have chosen is called Rave Machine by Tony Junior and BEAUZ.
 The type of genre is Electronic and the style of the song is Happy Hardcore which means it is a Hardcore Dance Music.

 I created 4 different visuals based on how I interpret the whole song including the lyrics.